 - Visitation Days

 - The other inmates – what are they like?

 - Prisoner safety

 - Inmate programs and activities

 To find driving records, you must do a search for their driving history.

 Have you ever searched for criminal records?
 Was it a difficult process?
-Was your search online or did you make a phone call to the Henry County courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the Henry County courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records, and your story could make it easier for others.

 Click here to tell about all about it

 On a Federal level, the FBI has their list of the Ten Most Wanted Criminals.
 In Henry County, the Henry County Sheriff’s Department keeps their own list of most wanted criminals and fugitives.

 While the prospect of being incarcerated in the Henry County jail is very scary, in time you will become accustomed to the daily routine there.
 Prisoners get an alarm for wake-up each morning at 6:00AM, and next you’ll have roll call.
 You will then get breakfast.
 Following breakfast you will have to work in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.